Review in the Hoererlebnis Nr. 118 (german only)

 - resonance-enhanced with C37-varnish

-- protected against structure borne noise by two layers of cotton
+- protected against structure borne noise by lots of cotton